-If you're one of those people, then a hybrid car might be the answer: the technology helps make petrol (and sometimes diesel) vehicles go that little bit further on a tank of fuel, and they don't need to be plugged in via a cable.
+If you're one of those people, then a hybrid car might be the answer: the technology helps make petrol (and sometimes diesel) vehicles go that little bit further on a tank of fuel, all without needing to be plugged in.

 There are various different types of hybrid car: a full hybrid (sometimes called a parallel hybrid) will draw electricity from the engine and regenerative braking, and will be capable of driving short distances on that electric power alone.

-Mild-hybrids (sometimes branded as a 'self-charging' hybrid) are very similar, except they can't move under electric power only.
+Mild hybrids (sometimes branded as 'self-charging' hybrids) are very similar, except they can't move under electric power only.
 Instead, the electrical energy is used to assist the engine, making acceleration easier and thus reducing fuel consumption.

 And because their use of electric technology is more restrained, hybrid cars don't tend to be as expensive as their plug-in relatives, making them more accessible to potential buyers.